 Our Fabric Structures are pre-built to either standard or custom size and packed into kit form for transport to site.
 Once on-site they can be assembled generally by clients’ teams following comprehensive instructions provided.
 It is this ability to transport to site and install with ease that sets the Fabric Structure apart from heavy and hard to erect steel sheds.

-Also, the Fabric Structures can be dismantled and moved across site to cater for changing work needs or even packed down again into kit form for storage until the next project.
+Also, the and moved across site to cater for changing work needs or even packed down again into kit form for storage until the next project.